What Happens When Software Companies Are Liable For Security Vulnerabilities?

 Sure.
 Just up the price to cover the legal problems and settlement fees and you're set.
 Why bother change the software?
 In the end, the whole shit is a matter for risk management, not engineering.

-it's done all the time in aviation (Score:1)
+it's done all the time in aviation (Score:3, Informative)

 In spite of people confusing inflight entertainment systems with avionics, yes is is done all the time j.
 The aviation industry.
 Every piece of software that controls the airplane must be built to RTCA DO-178B/C design processes.
 Among other things, every input and output to every module is specified in the design process, and out of bound input responses are chosen.
 Then in writing the software, the inputs are checked, and then validated against random and maliciously crafted input.
 Bogus states are inject